 Welcome to Year 3!

-Reading at Home
+Reading at home

 Every time you read at home, you (or your child) should fill in the page numbers/chapters read in their home school reading record.
-In KS2, children will be awarded value points for their house for every occasion that they read at home.
-When children have finished a chapter book, they need to record the title of the book at the back of the reading diary so we have a record of the types of book they are reading.
+Children will be awarded value points for every occasion on which they read at home.
+When children have finished a book, they need to record the title of the book at the back of the reading diary so we have a record of the types of book they are reading.

 Water bottles and snacks

 Please remember to bring in a named water bottle and a healthy fruit or savoury snack (for example, fresh fruit, a bagel, raisins) for break time.
 Just a reminder that a snack is no longer provided at breaktime for Key Stage 2 pupils.
 Please ensure any snacks and packed lunches are both nut and egg free.

 Please ensure your child has a waterproof coat in school every day.
 All clothing, including PE kit, should be labelled with your child’s surname.
 Children are expected to wear sensible, black shoes or trainers as part of the uniform.
 Lost property is located in the first aid area.

 We are looking forward to a great Spring term.
 If at any point you have a message for your child’s teacher, please send us an email to email@example.com as we check emails daily.

 Please do contact us if you have any questions.